-After the student has met with the field supervisor and has written a final draft of a learning agenda, the student should send a copy of this agenda to the faculty supervisor via e-mail or schedule an appointment to deliver the agreement to the faculty supervisor and discuss it.
+After the student has met with the field supervisor and written a final draft of a learning agenda, the student should send a copy of this agenda to the faculty supervisor and schedule an appointment to discuss it.

-On Friday of each week, each student must submit to the faculty supervisor a record of the student’s time; this submission may be via email or campus mail.
+Each week, the student must submit to the faculty supervisor a record of the student’s time.
 The timesheet should include: 1) dates/hours worked; and 2) type and subject matter of work and tasks accomplished.
 (Of course students should keep privileged communications and attorney work-product out of these submissions.)
 Students should keep their time records in 15-minute intervals.

 Making the most of the practicum:

-Whether students receive good supervision and useful feedback on their work is determined by their chosen field supervisor, and by how much supervision and feedback the student seeks.
-A practicum student’s goal should be to develop a relationship with the placement supervisor that allows the student and supervisor to communicate with each other freely about the work.
+Whether students receive good supervision and useful feedback on their work is determined by their chosen field supervisor and by how much supervision and feedback the student seeks.
+A practicum student’s goal should be to develop a relationship with the field supervisor that allows the student and supervisor to communicate with each other freely about the work.

 Schedule a regular weekly meeting with the field supervisor.
-This will provide students with some time each week that belongs to the student to ask questions about work the student performed or is performing or to discuss other projects, cases, or dynamics in the office.
-A regular meeting will allow students to reflect, organize questions, and afford an opportunity to review work product or discuss other aspects of the work.
+This will provide time each week to ask questions about work the student performed or is performing or to discuss other projects, cases, or dynamics in the office.
+A regular meeting will allow students to reflect and afford an opportunity to review work product or discuss other aspects of the work.

 In the middle of the semester, students should schedule a mid-semester evaluation meeting with their field supervisor.
-At this meeting, students should ask the field supervisor for feedback on the student’s own work, and talk with him or her about aspects of the experience that have or have not been satisfying.
-This is an ideal time to identify types of experience that students had hoped to have that have not yet occurred, and to ask whether that experience is possible (e.g., go to a hearing/interview some clients/write a brief).
+At this meeting, a student should ask the field supervisor for feedback on the student’s work, and talk about aspects of the experience that have or have not been satisfying.
+This is an ideal time to identify the types of experience that students had hoped to have that have not yet occurred, and to ask whether that experience is possible (e.g., go to a hearing, interview some clients, write a brief).

 At the end of the term, students must schedule an exit interview with their field supervisor.
 This meeting, like the mid-semester meeting, is an opportunity for mutual feedback.
 If students are interested in constructive criticism of their work, make sure to apprise the supervisor of that.